Order these fall-planted bulbs NOW for delivery this OCTOBER.

 “Dark polished mahogany,” is how Peter Henderson described this tall, late tulip in 1929, but it always reminds us of dark sweet cherries.
 Despite its dramatic looks, ‘Philippe’ had vanished from American gardens until we reintroduced it in 1998.
 The great ‘Black Parrot’ is its ruffled sport (mutation).
 Single Late/Darwin, 20-24”, zones 3a-7b(8bWC), from Holland.
 Chart and care.

+On sale now!
 This is the tulip that launched Old House Gardens way back in 1993.
 When the last US catalog dropped it, I knew I had to do something.
 It was just too wonderful to let go extinct.
 It’s one of history’s most fragrant tulips (violets? orange blossoms?), with a scent that will draw you across the garden on a sunny day.
 It’s also so vigorous that it’s been returning for well over a decade here with no special care.
 Scarlet maturing to almost-orange, Single Early, 12”, zones 3a-7b(8bWC), grown exclusively for us in Holland.
 Chart and care.

 Irene’s warm, strong fragrance and unusual coloring – melon-orange flamed with subtle bronze-purple – make it one of the most distinctive tulips of the 1900s.
 It’s a favorite at Holland’s glorious Keukenhof gardens and easy to force indoors where you can enjoy its heavenly scent up close.
 Triumph, 14”, zones 3a-7b(8bWC), from Holland.
 See our other unusually fragrant tulips.
 Chart, care, and learn more.